TheManderton/MARTe2/README.md

 fatal: unable to access [URL]: GnuTLS recv error (-110): The TLS connection was non-properly terminated.

-When trying to clone the MARTe2 and MARTe2-components repos.
+When trying to clone the MARTe2 and MARTe2-components repos on WSL2 and docker containers.

 # MARTe2